 Meanwhile, our vets will start looking for the cause – this usually requires blood tests for hormone imbalances, and sometimes allergy testing too, to find the root cause.
 Once diagnosed it can be treated, hopefully solving the problem once and for all!

-If you think your dog may have Demodex, or any other skin disease, make an appointment to get them checked out by one of our vets.
+If you think your dog may have Demodex, or any other skin disease, book an appointment to get them checked out by one of our vets.